CharlotteFrancis/RMG/README.md

 ---
 ## Contributing
-To contribute just make changes to your own branch and suggest changes to main
+To contribute just make your own branch and suggest changes to me.

 ---
 ## Tests
-To test this just fill out the information of one of your repositories!
+To test this application just input data for one of your own repositories.

 ---
 ## Questions